amitfin/oref_alert/README.md

 ### `oref_areas`

 Returns the list of areas.
-By default, group of areas (like districts and cities' "all areas" for cities with multiple areas) are not included.
+Districts are not included by default.
 It's possible to set the 1st parameter (`groups`) to `True` to include them.

 `{{ oref_areas() }}`